aws-samples/aws-do-ray/README.md

 <center>Fig.5 - Ray Dashboard Metrics</center> <br/>

 ## Create a RayJob
-Within the [`/ray`](/Container-Root/ray/) directory, you will find the [`/RayJob`](/Container-Root/ray/RayJob/) directory.
+Within the [`/ray`](/Container-Root/ray/) directory, you will find the [`/RayJob`](/Container-Root/ray/rayjob/) directory.
 Within this directory, you will find these scripts:
-- [`./rayjob-create.sh <Job>`](/Container-Root/ray/RayJob/rayjob-create.sh) : this script creates the rayjob.
+- [`./rayjob-create.sh <Job>`](/Container-Root/ray/rayjob/rayjob-create.sh) : this script creates the rayjob.
 This consists of a RayJob and a RayCluster.
 The RayJob manages the RayCluster.
-- [`./rayjob-delete.sh`](/Container-Root/ray/RayJob/rayjob-delete.sh) : this script deletes the rayjob speficied in the [`rayjob-template.yaml`](/Container-Root/ray/RayJob/rayjob-template.yaml)
+- [`./rayjob-delete.sh`](/Container-Root/ray/rayjob/rayjob-delete.sh) : this script deletes the rayjob speficied in the [`rayjob-template.yaml`](/Container-Root/ray/RayJob/rayjob-template.yaml)
+- [`./rayjob-logs.sh](/Container-Root/ray/rayjob/rayjob-logs.sh) : this script allows you to see the logs of your rayjob.
+- [`./rayjob-pods.sh`](/Container-Root/ray/rayjob/rayjob-pods.sh) : this script allows you to see your currently running pods of your rayjob.
+- [`./rayjob-status.sh`](/Container-Root/ray/rayjob/rayjob-status.sh) : this script retrieves the status of your current rayjob.
-- [`rayjob-template.yaml`](/Container-Root/ray/RayJob/rayjob-template.yaml): a default rayjob configuration with every option you can have in a rayjob.
-"Batteries included but swappable and/or removable". the ray cluster aspect of it is the same as [`raycluster-template.yaml`](/Container-Root/ray/RayCluster/raycluster-template.yaml).
+- [`rayjob-template.yaml`](/Container-Root/ray/rayjob/rayjob-template.yaml): a default rayjob configuration with every option you can have in a rayjob.
+"Batteries included but swappable and/or removable". the ray cluster aspect of it is the same as [`raycluster-template.yaml`](/Container-Root/ray/raycluster/raycluster-template.yaml).
 - Please run [`re`] to expose ray cluster to port :8265, and [`rh`] to stop expose.